Louei-l/analytics-portfolio/README.md

 - **Is data cited - yes** - the data is properly cited

 Upon further examination of the 18 data sets by looking at file names and quickly opening them in excel:
 - 5 files were on a daily time frame, meaning each observation/entry was for one day.
-Moreover one of these files was a compilation of four daily separate data sets, which leaves us only with 2 unique data sets for daily time frame.
+Moreover one of these files was a compilation of four daily separate data sets, which leaves us only with 2 unique data sets for daily time frame which are activity and sleep.
-- 12 files were on an hour or minute or seconds time frames.
-Based on my experience in advertising it will be hard to come up with solid insights whcih are based on such short time frames hence I will not be using these data sets.
+- 12 files were on an hourly time frame and one such file aligns perfectly activity, the hourly steps data completments the daily activity data.
 - 1 file contains too little data.
 I have pivoted the file in excel and found out that only 8 of the 30 participants had recorded data.
 It is too few participants to be able to draw any reliable conclusions.
-- conclusion: I will be working with 2 files that are on daily time frame which are "dailyActivity_merged" and "sleepDay_merged".
+- conclusion: I will be working with 3 files that are on daily time frame which are "dailyActivity_merged" , "sleepDay_merged", and "hourlySteps_merged"

 Here is the screenshot of the pivot table in excel containing 8 unique ids from the pivoted file
 ![ 8 unique ids](/assets/img/weighloss_low paricipants.PNG)